-If you’re a regular scuba diver, you probably have all or at least most of your scuba gear and are ready to hit the water.
+If you’re a regular scuba diver, you probably have all or at least most of your scuba gear and accessories to get you ready to hit the water.
 But have you seen the new piece of kit on the markets this year?! – Full face masks!

 In the past, full face masks were used by commercial and scientific divers only.
 That was until very recently when several different full face masks became available for the general diving public.
 Yay for us!

-So what do we mean by a full face mask?
-You may have seen the popular full face Tribord Easybreath snorkel mask which was very popular in the past couple of years for snorkeling, now this year is all about full face masks.
+So what do we mean by a full face masks?
+You may have seen the full face Tribord Easybreath snorkel mask which was one very popular snorkelling masks in the past couple of years, now this year is all about full face masks.

-Many recreational dive masks just cover your nose and eyes and generally your breath using a regulator which is placed in your mouth.
-With full face diving masks the regulator is built into the mask itself, so you don’t need to keep anything in your mouth, which means you can forget jaw fatigue and also talk while you dive, thanks to a special radio intercom system that works underwater!
+Many recreational dive and snorkel mask models just cover your nose and eyes and generally your breath using a regulator that is placed in your mouth.
+With full face masks, the regulator is built into the mask itself, so you don’t need to keep anything in your mouth, which means you can forget jaw fatigue and also talk while you dive, thanks to a special radio communication system that works underwater!